-Thank you to everyone who made Light of Hope 2018 a success.
-The event was attended by over 1,200 people across breakfast and lunch and the total raised from both was $390,000!
-What an astounding number!
-We are so fortunate to be in such a generous and caring community.
-These funds will support the recruitment and training of community volunteers to advocate for 325 more children in foster care in Northwest Arkansas.
+Thank you to everyone who made our 2018 Light of Hope presented by General Mills a record-breaking success.
+More than 1,200 people came together, between breakfast and lunch, to raise $430,000 for your local CASA program!
+These funds will support the recruitment and training of community volunteers to advocate for 323 more children in foster care in Northwest Arkansas.

 This year was unique for us because we found it necessary to schedule breakfast and lunch on different days.
-AND just to confuse things even more, lunch was scheduled almost a week before breakfast.
+And, just to confuse things even more, lunch was scheduled almost a week before breakfast!

 The Light of Hope Lunch, on November 8, 2018, was emceed by Ronetta Francis, President and CCO of Francis Dynamics Consulting Group.
 After lunch service, Brittney Duke presented The Duke Service Award to Marla Hunt who has been a CASA advocate since 2013 and has impacted dozens of children during that time.
 Keynote speaker Doug Ramsey, Group President of Poultry at Tyson Foods, spent his moments asking people to think about how they can leave their legacy on the life of a child.